-Personal or corporate name of the significant shareholder Personal or corporate name of the company or entity of its group Nature of the relationship Type of operation Amount (thousands of euro) SCRANTON ENTREPRISES GRIFOLS, S.A.
-Contractual Operating lease 5.281 B.V.
-GRIFOLS, S.A.
-Contractual agreement 3,281 or executives name of the related party of euro) MR THOMAS GLANMANN GRIFOLS, S.A.
-Thomas Glanzmann is a director of Grifols, S.A. and shareholder of Glanzmann Enterprises AG Services agreement 905
+Personal or corporate name of the directors or executives Personal or corporate name of the related party Relationship Nature of the transaction Amount (thousa nds of euro) MR THOMAS GLANZMANN Grifols, S.A.
+Thomas Glanzmann is a director of Grifols, S.A. and shareholder of Glanzmann Enterprises AG Services agreement 844